dmckinnon/stereo/README.md

  rigid-body transformation from one camera to the other).

 I won't be following any specific paper; rather, just bringing in the theory here and there where necessary.
 I'll try to explain as best
 I can, but better than to read my explanations is to read the theory behind it.
-The dataset I'm working from is [here](https://vision.in.tum.de/data/datasets/3dreconstruction) - it's superb, it has a lot of high quality images of objects, and complete calibration data for each view.
+The dataset I'm working from is [this one](http://vision.middlebury.edu/stereo/data/scenes2014/) - it's superb, it has a lot of high quality images of objects, and complete calibration data for each view.
+[Here is another dataset](https://vision.in.tum.de/data/datasets/3dreconstruction) - this one does multiple views, not just two.
+It's harder for the features I'm going to be using, but it's worth a shot if you want to expand on this tutorial.
 For displaying images, I'm using OpenCV; [here's how to install it on Windows 10](https://www.youtube.com/watch?v=MXqpHIMdKfU&feature=youtu.be).

 # Contents: